Bernit-Chen/Homework-2/README.md

 > Solution

-The intention behind this specific formula is to maintain the constant product invariant.
-The constant product invariant ensures the product of the reserves of the two tokens in a liquidity pool must remain constant all the time, which can minimizing slippage for traders.
+The intention behind this specific formula is to maintain the constant product invariant, which ensures the product of the reserves of the two tokens in the liquidity pool remain constant all the time, which can minimizing slippage for traders.

 ## Problem 5
 What is a sandwich attack, and how might it impact you when initiating a swap?